 Section 6.
-Executive Committee: The officers enumerated in this article plus the immediate Past President, up to two (2) members-at-large appointed by the Executive Officers, and the Chairpersons of the Standing Committees shall constitute the Executive Committee of the TCCWB, and shall, in the event of necessity or emergency, act for the Texas Council between meetings.
+Executive Committee: The officers enumerated in this article plus the immediate Past President, (as Honorary Member) and up to two (2) members-at-large appointed by the Executive Officers, and the Chairpersons of the Standing Committees shall constitute the Executive Committee of the TCCWB and shall, in the event of necessity or emergency, act for the Texas Council between meetings.

 Section 7.
-Vacancies: In the event of a vacancy in office of an Executive Officer, said vacancy may be filled by majority vote of the Executive Committee, subject to ratification by the majority of a quorum of TCCWB members present at the next regular Texas Council meeting.
+Vacancies: In the event of a vacancy in the office of an Executive Officer, said vacancy may be filled by the majority vote of the Executive Committee, subject to ratification by the majority of a quorum of TCCWB members present at the next regular Texas Council meeting.